 I can’t speak for everyone, but I am at a crossroads.
 On the one hand, it has been six months since I have been to the movies.
 Six months and one week.
-One hundred ninety-two days, but who’s counting.
+One hundred ninety-two days, but who’s counting?

 I love the movie-going experience.
 Sure, people can be jerks sometimes (*cough* turn your phone off *cough*), a man was even arrested for assaulting another moviegoer at my screening of Star Wars: The Rise of Skywalker (seriously, that happened).
-There’s nothing quite like seeing an exciting blockbuster film with a large crowd when that crowd is into it.
+But there’s nothing quite like seeing an exciting blockbuster film with a large crowd when that crowd is into it.
 It’s electrifying, and I miss it.

 I know that theatre companies are hurting right now.
-I believe they will survive.
+However, I believe they will survive.
 There are places in the world that are doing much better than Canada.
 There are also places doing much, much worse, and I don’t think it’s worse risking being the asshole that spreads the thing to a bunch of other people.

 Movies are great.
-They’ve been a source of comfort to me in hard times and they’re something I share with friends and family and you, both of my readers.
-No movie is worth dying for though, and no movie is worth risking the health of anyone else over.
+They’ve been a source of comfort to me in hard times, and they’re something I share with friends and family and you, both of my readers.
+No movie is worth dying for, though, and no movie is worth risking the health of anyone else over.

 There will be a time for us to return to theatres.
 It probably won’t come at the same time for all of us.
 There’s every chance that it won’t come for our friends in the United States anytime soon.
 For most of us, though, that time is not now.

-In the meantime remember to exercise social distancing, wear a mask, and wash your hands often.
+In the meantime, remember to exercise social distancing, wear a mask, and wash your hands often.

 Let’s not fuck this up.